Codesmith95/dumb-game/README.md

-# dumb-game
+# The Hero of Dawnport
-A silly little game in Python which consists of an _Undertale_-esque combat game.
-It's mostly just a way to learn  coding skills.
+The heroic adventure of a red square on its rise to power and fame (and defeating the Chaos King).
+It's mostly just a way to learn valuable coding skills.

 NOTE: Requires the PyGame library